 Why is Minority Interest added to Enterprise Value?

-When a company owns more than 50% (but less than 100%) of a subsidiary, they record all 100% of that company’s revenue, costs, and other income statement items, even though they don’t own all 100% of it.
+When a company owns more than 50% (but less than 100%) of a subsidiary, the company records all 100% of the subsidiary’s revenue, costs, and other income statement items, even though the company doesn’t own 100% of the subsidiary.
 Therefore, when you look at a company’s EV/EBITDA multiple, minority interest (the value of the subsidiary not owned by the parent) has to be added to EV since EBITDA includes 100% of the revenue and expenses from that subsidiary.

 Enterprise Value or EV is a measure of a company’s worth.
-As a measure of company worth, it is superior to other measures such as just Equity Market Capitalization and also includes the Market Value of Debt and Minority Interest.
-Enterprise Value is often termed as the takeover price because, in the event of a takeover, EV is the selling price of the company.
+As a measure of company worth, it is superior to other measures such as just Equity Market Capitalization and also includes the Market Value of Debt and Minority Interest (now known as Noncontrolling Interest).
+Enterprise Value is often termed as the takeover price because, in the event of a takeover, EV is the effective selling price of the company.

 The formula for Enterprise Value is as follows: